42 Door Types Illustrated Guide

 A slider is a patio door that slides on tracks, no different from standard sliding doors.

 Sliders are categorized depending on how they open.
-Sliding patio doors come in singles or in pairs and can slide into and behind a wall (pocket style) or slide to the center (bypass style).
-Sliders are a great choice for smaller yards and exteriors.
+Sliding patio doors come in singles or pairs and can slide into and behind a wall (pocket style) or slide to the center (bypass style).
+Sliders are an excellent choice for smaller yards and exteriors.

 Folding Doors

-Folding doors are similar to sliding doors; these doors open along a track, but they don’t “disappear” behind or into a wall when opened.
-Instead, these doors are segmented into vertical panels that allow them to be folded (like pleats on a curtain) when opened and pushed to one side.
+Folding doors are similar to sliding doors.
+They open along a track, but they don’t “disappear” behind or into a wall when opened.
+Instead, they are segmented into vertical panels that allow them to be folded (like pleats on a curtain) when opened and pushed to one side.

 folding doors